brussell98/node-osu/README.md

 ```

 #### getUserRecent(options)
 Returns an array of Score objects.
+If the user has not submitted a score in the past 24 hours, this will return as not found.
 ```js
 osuApi.getUserRecent({ u: 'brussell98' }).then(scores => {
 	console.log(scores[0].score);